LemonadeLiu/Group-G-Project/README.md

 This research advances fundamental physics and innovative applications in technology.

-Below is an experimental example of nanostructure-induced strained graphene in which the optical signal changes.
-Inserted pictures show the lattice get stretched along one direction.

-pic
+### Experimental Example: Nanostructure-Induced Strained Graphene

+An experimental setup demonstrates how strain, induced by nanostructures, affects graphene’s optical signals.
+The accompanying images show graphene's lattice stretched along one direction, with noticeable changes in its structure and properties.

-In fact, when graphene is stretched in one direction, it contracts in the perpendicular direction, causing further shifts in the Fermi points, especially energy cone leaves previous K point in the k space.
-The relative strain in the perpendicular direction according to the Poisson’s ratio of graphene.
+When graphene is stretched in one direction, it contracts in the perpendicular direction due to its Poisson’s ratio.
+This deformation shifts the Fermi points and causes the energy cone to move away from the original K point in momentum space.

-pic

-To simplify the problem, we can firstly separate the deformation into two directions, and only focus on one direction when doing DFT.
-The graphene lattice has the Zigzag and Armchair axis which are perpendicular to each other.
-For a total calculation, one can always combine the deformation from two directions based on their real strain directions.
-To ensure we are doing mostly right, we firstly compare the DFT and DOS(density of states) of normal monolayer graphene, and found that they match at around K point, which should be enough for our next trying.

-In this case, we focus on the Armchair axis.
-By adding a strain of 1%-5%, the lattice gets stretched by 1%-5%.
-From where we define the graphene lattice, we can multiply the ratio to the original lattice of the ase package.
-You will be able to visualize the lattice change in the code.

-pic

-From previous papers we expect a band gap opening at the K point.
-By applying the lattice to the DFT code, we can tell the conduction band, and the valence band no longer meets at the previous K point.
-And with the increasing strain, the gap increases at the same time.
-Note that due to the slow speed of DFT, to make such gif, we recommend run for each case and save the results.
-Keep adding enlarged strain to the system and extract the band gap at K, a linear dependency is found, which matches with the previous paper.

-pic
+### Simplifying the Problem

+To analyze the effects of strain, deformation is simplified into two perpendicular directions, Zigzag and Armchair.
+For a clearer focus, calculations are performed for one direction at a time using Density Functional Theory (DFT).
+The results for normal monolayer graphene, including its Density of States (DOS), match well at the K point, ensuring reliability for subsequent strained calculations.

+### Strain Along the Armchair Axis

+By applying 1%-5% strain along the Armchair axis, the graphene lattice stretches proportionally.
+The strain is incorporated into the graphene lattice parameters using the ASE package.
+This process enables visualization of the lattice changes.

+### Bandgap Opening

+As strain increases, a bandgap opens at the K point, with the conduction and valence bands no longer meeting at their original positions.
+The gap size increases linearly with strain, consistent with previous research findings.

+### Key Observations

+Strain-induced bandgap opening: A linear dependency is observed between strain magnitude and the bandgap size.
+Visualization and computation: Strain effects are modeled and visualized, enabling deeper insights into strained graphene's properties.
+This study demonstrates how strain engineering can effectively modify graphene’s electronic properties, paving the way for advanced applications and deeper understanding of 2D material behavior.